3D printing for SMEs: prototypes & small series

 TPU (FDM) Flexible, rubber-like Dampers, protective caps, flexible inserts

-If you want to delve deeper into the topic of materials, a thorough video on material selection is also worthwhile.
+If you want to delve deeper into the topic of materials, a well-founded video on material selection is also worthwhile.
 A good English-language example is this overview video on PLA, PETG, ABS, TPU & Co.: „When to use PLA, PETG, ABS, TPU, Polycarbonate, Nylon etc.“

-From digital design to a tangible prototype: A 3D-printed component on the blueprint.
+From digital design to a tangible prototype: a 3D-printed component on the blueprint.

-Quelle: 3d-druck-berlin.com
+Source: 3d-druck-berlin.com

 How a 3D printing project with an SME typically proceeds